 I am an Americanist who specializes in African American literature, with additional expertise in multi-ethnic and feminist traditions, and a special penchant for James Baldwin.
-I am a Professor of English at Loyola University Maryland where I also serve as Associate Vice President for Faculty Affairs and Diversity in the Office of Academic Affairs.
-I served as Founding Director of African and African American Studies from 2010-2014.
+I am a Professor of English at Loyola University Maryland where I also served as Associate Vice President for Faculty Affairs and Diversity from 2014-2017 and as Founding Director of African and African American Studies from 2010-2014.

-My research projects arise from my interest in questions of identity, belonging, justice, and the role of literature
+My research projects arise from my interest in questions of identity, belonging, justice, and the relationship between literature

 Jim Crow in Post-Civil Rights American Literature (U of Georgia Press, 2010) and The American Protest Essay and National Belonging (SUNY Press, 2007).
 I co-edited a collection with